-We start the tour by driving over the mountain pass to Egilsstadir.
+We start our puffin tour leaving from Seydisfjordur and driving over the mountain pass to Egilsstadir.
 A winding road surrounded by steep mountains, this route was used as one of the filming locations for the Secret Life of Walter Mitty.
 It also closed in the fictional storm that gave the acclaimed Icelandic crime drama series ‘Trapped’ its name.

-Egilsstadir, the capital of the Eastfjords, is set on the banks of the Lake Lagarfljot.
-Iceland’s third largest lake, it is rumoured to be home to the Lagarfljotsormur (or lake worm) lake monster.
+Egilsstadir, main town in East Iceland, is set on the banks of Lake Lagarfljot, Iceland’s third largest lake.
+It is rumoured to be home to the Lagarfljotsormur (Lagerfljot Worm) monster.

-We continue north crossing another mountain pass to Borgarfjordur Eystri, best known as the home of elves and puffins.
-The views from the winding road amidst mountains and steep cliffs are spectacular.
+We continue north, crossing another mountain pass to Borgarfjordur Eystri, best known as the home of elves and puffins.
+The views from the winding road, framed by mountains and steep cliffs, are truly spectacular.

-At the end of the road ahead of the village are a picturesque little harbour and the Hafnarholmi hill.
-Well sheltered from the ocean, the islet is one of the best places for viewing puffins in Iceland.
+At the end of the road lies the tiny village of Bakkagerdi, its picturesque little harbour, and Hafnarholmi peninsula.
+Well sheltered from the elements, it is one of the best places for viewing puffins in Iceland.

-A staircase, viewing platform and wooden walkways make it easy to get closer to birds whilst remaining safe.
+A staircase, viewing platform, and wooden walkway make it easy to get closer to the birds, whilst remaining safe.
 As well as puffins, there are numerous other seabirds, including kittiwakes, fulmars, and eiders.

-We then head back to the beautiful village of Bakkagerdi.
-Home to 100 people, it is one of the smallest in Iceland – but has rich local folklore and a long history.
+Next, we head back to the beautiful village.
+Home to just a hundred people, it is one of the smallest in Iceland – but has rich local folklore and a long history.
 Many visitors like to take a short hike, or taste some of the local cuisine.

-On the way back, we can stop briefly at the Gufufoss waterfall to enjoy beautiful views over Seydisfjordur.
-Translated as steam waterfall, Gufufoss resembles the famous Skogafoss waterfall on the South Coast, but with far fewer crowds.
+On the way back, we can stop briefly at Gufufoss waterfall to enjoy beautiful views over Seydisfjordur.
+Translated as steam waterfall, Gufufoss resembles the famous Skogafoss waterfall on the south coast, but with far fewer crowds.

-The Borgarfjordur Eystri area is well known for hiking trails.
-If you would like something more active, it is possible to include some hiking as part of a private tour.
+The Borgarfjordur Eystri area is well known for its hiking trails.
+If you would like something more active, it is possible to include hiking as part of a private tour.